Thursday, September 15, 2022

 Long story short, Joe Biden said some profoundly true and long overdue things which were nevertheless still pretty weak tea and dishonestly polite.
 As I’ve noted often before, the right’s racism and hostility to democracy are nothing new.
 True, Donald Trump embodies both, but he definitely didn’t invent them.
 I know Biden was trying to throw vanishing moderate Republicans a lifeline, but it's pointless at this point.

-After all, Barry Goldwater’s 1964 presidential campaign was the maiden voyage of the Southern Strategy, so Republicans have been stoking racist voters for longer than I’ve been alive and I’m now in my mid-fifties.
-Think about that.
-Roll it around in your head for a moment.
-And then ignore everyone calling Trump some kind of unprecedented aberration because they are historically illiterate imbeciles trying to ignore a half century of GOP bigotry.
+And then just ignore everyone calling Trump some kind of unprecedented aberration because they are historically illiterate imbeciles sadly trying to ignore a half century of GOP bigotry.
 What is so often called “Trumpism” is just Republicans saying the quiet part out loud.
 I mean, you knew the Tea Party was racist, right?
 You recall the unhinged Militia Movement from the 1990s, right?
-Stop defending the indefensible.
-Consider your dignity it's in danger.
+Stop defending the indefensible by painting the recent past as some halcyon era of comity.
+It's vomitsomely dishonest.
+You know better.

 Just look at this old Herblock cartoon is from 1965 and tell me that Trumpism is something new.
 It isn't.